HicrestLaboratory/SPARTA/README.md

 # SPARTA
 **SP**arse **A**ccele**R**ation on **T**ensor **A**rchitecture

-The project aims to investigate new data structures and compression algorithms for exploting new architecture capabilities, specifically designed for deep learning, for computations which are **sparse and irregular** instead.
+The project aims to investigate new data structures and compression algorithms for exploting new architecture capabilities, specifically designed for deep learning, for computations which are **sparse and irregular** instead, such as graph analytics.

 The repository contains code for reordering and compressing sparse matrices into dense block data-structure.
 The reordering algorithm matches rows (or columns) with similar patterns and attempts to build dense blocks.